huggingface/olm-datasets/README.md

 * Run the OSCAR filters used by BigScience for the BLOOM language model.
 These filters ensure some level of text quality and reduce pornographic content.
 * Deduplicate the data.

 This code is also highly parallelized.
-It can process 100's of gigabytes from Common Crawl in a few hours if you have:
+It can process 100's of gigabytes from Common Crawl in a few hours, and all of English Wikipedia in under an hour if you have:
-* A machine with a lot of CPUs (on the order of 100), like n1-standard-96 on GCP.
+* A machine with a lot of CPUs (on the order of 100) and a lot of memory (on the order of 300 GB), like n1-standard-96 on GCP.
 * fast internet connection.

 ## Setup